bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-01-farewell-to-arms.md

 The evocation of the war-gutted landscape is memorable; though the opening scene may now show its age through the use of models, other sequences are distinguished by a nightmarishly strange Expressionism suggestive of a highly physical, agonised brutality.
 Lighting, composition, camera movement and choreography of the performers contribute to a _mise-en-scène_ of enormously expressive intensity.

 And then there is an astonishing climactic _Liebestod_.
 Whereas other filmmakers, as noted earlier, have tended to use the prospect of death as a button to produce tears, pity, anxiety or whatever in the viewer, and have avoided confronting the very real finality of a human’s life on earth, Borzage gets in there and grapples with it, rather as a Carl Dreyer, Ingmar Bergman or Terence Davies might do.
 If they come to different conclusions, that’s not what concerns me here; what matters is that in acknowledging the inevitability of death, their films tend to tell the truth as they see it.
-In Borzage’s _A Farewell to Arms_, that truth is at once as painful, as regenerative and, finally, as unfathomably mysterious as love itself.
+In Borzage’s _A Farewell to Arms_, that truth is at once as painful, as regenerative and, finally, as unfathomably mysterious as love itself.<br>
 **Geoff Andrew, bfi.org.uk, 30 May 2014**

 **A contemporary review**